When your life exists on two continents long-haul travel is unavoidable and expensive. When you add a child to the mix it becomes extra daunting.

 - I dressed my baby in: A Bonds Wondersuit to fly and took an extra one.
-These suits are great because they have a two way zip and little fold-over mits that cover both the hands and feet for extra warmth.
+These suits are great because they have a two-way zip and little fold-over mitts that cover both the hands and feet for extra warmth.

 - I decided against a stroller because I could not find an airport stroller that reclined.
 It may have been handy but we didn’t need one.
 Many airports lend strollers/prams however I was not so lucky when I checked in at MEL as they were all out.

 - I wore a ‘cute’ pair of sweatpants and slip-on flat sneakers plus a v-neck T with button-down over it so I could breastfeed easily and a lightweight hoodie (layers are key- it gets cold up in the sky.)
 I also had a change of clothes in case I got barfed on… or worse.

 - I carried a diaper bag with everyday supplies and a rolling carry-on with the rest of our gear.
 I wore a travel baby carrier that was lightweight and folds up into a pouch.

 The entire list of what I brought with notes

 Diaper bag- with normal day supplies in it.